liujiajun/product_security_challenge/README.md

 This authentication demo app is built for the **Zendesk Product Security Challenge**.
 It supports login, logout, and creating users.
 It is built on Flask and uses a simple json file to store data.

 ## Setup
+### Build from source
-To get started, you need to have **Python 3** installed on your computer.
+To build from source, you need to have **Python 3** installed on your computer.
 Although not required, it is recommended to use **Virtualenv** for isolated Python environment.
 - Clone this repository
 - Initialize virtual environment and install dependencies: